brendan-jefferis/comp/README.md

 Componentizer will ensure that your view function is called when your jQuery AJAX or ES6 Promises are resolved.

 ####[Example 4](/example4) - Interacting with external elements
 While encapsulation of UI code is important, your layout should not be completely restricted by your code design.
-This way we avoid having to deal with parent-child relationships as all components are siblings with encapsulated state, publicly accessible logic (i.e., actions) and full write access to the DOM.
+All components have encapsulated state; publicly accessible logic (i.e., actions); and full write access to the DOM.
+This means we can avoid having to deal with parent-child relationships as all components are siblings.

 TODO